exercism/website-copy/automated-comments/csharp/two-fer/use_single_formatted_string_not_multiple.md

-Currently, there is a bit of duplication in the two strings that are returned.
-Could you try to structure your code such that only one `string` is returned?
+There are two `return` statements returning very similar `string`'s.
+Could you try to structure your code such that this duplication is eliminated?
+This will involve having just one `return` statement, returning a single `string`.